 Given the large size of Boston, it’s still considered a walkable city.
-But, when you’re in a hurry or have a considerable distance to cover, taking public transportation can save you time.
+When you’re in a hurry or have a considerable distance to cover however, taking public transportation can save you time.
 Fortunately, public transport in Boston is diverse, covers a lot of ground, is reliable and affordable.

 The Metropolitan Boston Transit Authority (MBTA) is Boston’s public transportation system.
 It encompasses the subway system, commuter rail trains, buses, and ferries.

-The ‘T” has five different lines; a green, red, orange, blue and silver line.
+The T has five different lines; a green, red, orange, blue and silver line.
 Subway stops are easy to locate.
-Look for signs with a big “T” and a circle around it throughout the streets.
-Times of operation vary by line.
-But most start the day around 5 a.m. to 6 a.m. and end around midnight to 1 p.m.
-Before boarding the subway you can buy a “Charlie ticket” at the nearby vending machines.
-A one-way fare costs $2.75 using the paper version of the Charlie ticket.
-The fare is only $2.25 if you buy the plastic version of the Charlie ticket.
-If you plan to take the “T” often, the plastic card is more suitable.
-You can load it many times, each time selecting the amount of your choosing.
-For a map and schedule of each “T” line, visit this website.
+Look for signs with a big letter T and a circle around it throughout the streets.
+Times of operation vary depending on the line, but most start the day around 5 a.m. or 6 a.m. and end around midnight tor 1 a.m.
+Before boarding the subway you can buy a Charlie card at the nearby machines.
+A one-way fare costs $2.75 using the paper version of the card.
+The fare is only $2.25 if you buy the plastic version.
+If you plan to take the T often, the plastic card is more suitable.
+You can load it many times, each time selecting the specific amount you want. your choosing.
+For a map and schedule of each T line, visit the MBTA official website.

-The commuter rail trains serve the population of residents who live in the suburbs and commute to downtown for work.
+The commuter rail trains serve the population of residents who live in the suburbs and commute downtown for work.
 Train times are more infrequent than the subway and have more restrictive weekend schedules.
-Most of the commuter rail trains begin service around 6 a.m. on weekdays and end service close to 1 a.m.
+Most of the commuter rail trains begin service around 6 a.m. on weekdays and end service around 1 a.m.
 Service on the weekends stops around 11 p.m.
 Prices to ride the train vary depending on the zone you leave from.
 There are 10 zones in total and prices range from $2.25 to $12.50 for a one-way trip.

 Another option for public transport in Boston is the bus system.
 People who ride the bus usually come from the outskirts of Boston.
-In other cases, people ride the bus while in the city center to get around cheaply.
+In other cases, people ride the bus while in the city to get around cheaply.
 Local bus prices for a one-way trip range from $1.70 to $2.00.
 Children who are 11 years and younger ride for free when accompanied by an adult.
 You can buy daily, weekly, and monthly passes at the fare vending machines, in select retail stores, or online.

 BLUEbikes is a public bike sharing system in Metro Boston.
 They have over 2,500 bikes and more than 260 stations across Boston, Brookline, Cambridge, and Somerville.
-When the weather is nice, what better way to reach your next destination than pedaling your way there.
+When the weather is nice, there’s no better way to reach your next destination than by pedaling your way there.